Tingey House: Modern era

 Tingey House was used by different naval officers until 1977, when One Observatory Circle, formerly the home of the Chief of Naval Operations (CNO), was reassigned for use by the Vice President of the United States.
 The CNO's new official residence became Tingey House.

 In June 2008, Tingey House completed a significant renovation, which included the addition of an expanded kitchen and china closet, construction of a larger staff wing, rehabilitation of the home's greenhouse, and the remodeling of several bathrooms.

 The Washington Navy Yard is listed as a Superfund site, and the "Admirals' Row" group of homes suffer from nearby lead-contaminated soil, thought to be caused by lead-based paint, lead roofing, and lead water mains.

-Haunting
+Folklore

-According to popular legend, the ghost of Thomas Tingey occupies Tingey House.
+According to popular legend, the ghost of Thomas Tingey occupies and haunts the house.
 The first reported sighting of Tingey's ghost was in 1853, by the daughter of the Navy Yard's then-commandant.
 In August 1960, Rear Admiral Thomas Robbins reported that his pet dog, Lucky, barked madly at an empty chair in the home's drawing room until Robbins recited the incantation, "Good evening, commodore, we're glad to be living in your house," after which the dog behaved normally.